d-bucur/flocking-dots/readme.md

 - **Space** to spawn more boids

 ## Details
 Pure ECS with parallel jobs.
-Can handle around 6k boids @ 60 FSP and almost 100% CPU usage
+Can handle around 6k boids @ 60 FPS and almost 100% CPU usage

 Configuration parameters can be tweaked in Resources/SteeringConfig